xenserver/pull-request-manager/README.markdown

 The protocol used to choose a pull request to process is the following:

-1. find all open pull requests associated with the specified repositories;
+1. Find all open pull requests associated with the specified repositories;
-2. from those, select only pull requests made by the administrators of these repositories;
+2. From those, select only pull requests made by the administrators of these repositories;
-3. for each pull request:
+3. For each pull request:
    * read its comments, and determine whether the bot's last attempt has `succeeded`, and whether either the repository's branch to which the pull request was made, or the pull request itself, has `changed` since the